GlitchHunterCoder/Bloxd-ProtoTree/README.md

 ### Proof

-i can use logic to prove that everything which could be proxied IS proxied, and that this tool can have complete control over
+i can use logic to prove the following: **"everything which can possibly be proxied IS able to be proxied using this tool"**
 ```js
 //PENDING...